kaaveland/kaaveland.github.io/content/about.md

 I work as a consultant for [Arktekk](https://arktekk.no/).
 There are lots of topics related to my work that I'd like to write about:

 - Things I learn.
-In my line of work, I learn something new almost every day and I'd like to get better at writing down some of those things.
+In my line of work, I learn something new almost every day, and I'd like to get better at writing down some of those things.
 - Debugging and tools for debugging complex systems.
 I love a good debugging story and while I try to avoid outages as much as possible, I do enjoy the